-how to maintain mulching
+How to maintain mulching

 Landscaping

 The answer to 'how to maintain mulching' is to regularly replenish and refresh the mulch in your landscaping.
-Mulch helps retain moisture in the soil, suppress weeds, and provide a neat, finished look to your garden beds and landscaping.
-To maintain mulch properly, you should aim to have a 2-4 inch layer of fresh mulch at all times.
+This helps retain moisture in the soil, suppress weeds, and give your garden beds a neat, finished look.
+Start by removing any weeds or debris from the mulched areas.
+Then spread a 2-4 inch layer of fresh mulch over the soil, being careful not to let it touch the stems or trunks of plants.
+This should be done 1-2 times per year, typically in the spring and fall.

 Step-by-Step Guide